 }

-• A regex that fully complies with email standards is complex and hard to maintain.
-Simpler patterns, used in component-level or `react-hook-form` validation, often reject valid emails or accept invalid ones, which leads to inaccurate results.
+- A regex that fully complies with email standards is extremely complex and hard to maintain.
+Simpler patterns, like those in hand-rolled or hook-form solutions, often reject valid emails or accept invalid ones, which creates a poor user experience.

 Validate Emails with Abstract API